Fiber 2-Functors and Tambara-Yamagami Fusion 2-Categories

-Furthermore, we describe the set of equivalence classes of fiber 2-functors on any fusion 2-category.
+Furthermore, we describe the set of equivalence classes of fiber 2-functors on any such fusion 2-category.
 Moreover, we exhibit the dual fusion 2-category in the sense of \cite{D8} to a fusion 2-category with respect to the module 2-category associated to a fiber 2-functor.
 We also use the above theorem to argue that some of the examples of group-theoretical fusion 2-categories that we have previously introduced are not equivalent to the fusion 2-category of 2-representations of a finite 2-group.

 The next part of this work examines duality surface defects.
 In the Physics literature, duality operators are only discussed in even dimensions for the reason that it is the only case in which gauging a $p$-form symmetry may result in a dual $p$-form symmetry.
 Given our particular focus on $(2+1)$-dimensions, gauging a $0$- or $1$-form symmetry with the structure of a finite group results in a dual $1$- or $0$-form symmetry respectively.
-In this sense, we do not expect interesting self-dualities to exist as in the cases of $(1+1)$- or $(3+1)$-dimensions.
-In spite of this, we do observe the existence of an exotic fiber functor between $\mathbf{2Rep}(\cG)$ and itself when $\cG$ is a (non-split) finite 2-group of a specific form.
+In this sense, one might not have expected interesting self-dualities to exist as in the cases of $(1+1)$- or $(3+1)$-dimensions.
+In spite of this, for a specific (non-split) finite 2-group $\cG$, we do observe the existence of an exotic fiber functor for $\mathbf{2Rep}(\cG)$, for which the corresponding dual fusion 2-category is again $\mathbf{2Rep}(\cG)$ (and not $\mathbf{2Vect}_{\cG}$).
 This predicts an interesting self-duality in $(2+1)$-dimensions that is not visible via the usual framework of gauging a subgroup \`{a} la \cite{Tachikawa17}, and requires a more subtle analysis of the category.